nrfconnect/sdk-nrfxlib/nrf_security/doc/driver_config.rst

 MAC driver configurations
 =========================

-You can use the Kconfig options in the following table for fine-grained control over which drivers provide AEAD support:
+You can use the following Kconfig options for fine-grained control over which drivers provide AEAD support:

 +----------------+-----------------------------------------------------------+----------------------------+
 | MAC cipher     | nrf_cc3xx driver support                                  | nrf_oberon driver support  |